named-data/ndn-101/docs/security/trust-model.md

 # Data-centric Trust in NDN

-This article provides a brief overview of the data-centric trust model of NDN.
+This article provides a brief overview of the data-centric trust model of NDN[@ieeecomm2018security @metacomswo].

 The key feature of NDN that enables systematic and provable data centric security is the semantic name that identifies each object.
 NDN applications establish trust relations directly based on data names, which eliminates the need for manually configured roles and ACLs.